-Sue: OK, so how many Outlers does it take to change a lightbulb?
-I’ll tell you – six.
+Sue: Okay, so how many Outlers does it take to change a lightbulb?
+I’ll tell you.
+It’s six.
 One to fit it and the other five to stand around gawping at him as he does it.

 Me: I think they are doing community service.
 It’s the Alzarian version of Misfits.

 Sue: Well, Adric has superpowers – he has healing powers, he’s good at maths and he can fly alien spaceships.
-What superpowers do the rest of them have?
+What kind of superpowers do the rest of them have?

-The Doctor and Adric can’t find Romana.
-Her room looks as if a bomb has hit it.
+The Doctor and Adric can’t find Romana, and her bedroom looks like a bomb has hit it.

-Sue: That’s what Nicol’s bedroom looks like.
-On a good day.
+Sue: That’s what Nicol’s room looks like on a good day.

-Sue: Does she change into Spider-woman?
-Does she start crawling up the walls and swinging through the studio?
-I tell you what, though – If they kill her off, there will be trouble.
+Sue: Does she turn into Spider-Woman?
+Does she start crawling up walls and swinging through the studio?
+I tell you what, though, if they kill her off, there’ll be trouble.
 At least eight marks off.
+At least.

-The episode concludes with Romana giving the Marshmen access to the Starliner.
+The episode concludes with Romana allowing the Marshmen to board the Starliner.

 Me: Really?
 What do you think will happen?

-Sue: Well, they aren’t really the bad guys, that much is clear, so I think they will end up working together with Adric and they will all fly off in the ship together.top
+Sue: Well, they aren’t the bad guys, that much is clear, so I think they’ll end up working together with Adric, and they’ll fly off in the spaceship together at the end.

 Sue is losing her patience with Tylos.